Canon 5D Mark III vs 750D

 |7.||Canon 5D Mark IV||Y||mono / mono||Y||Y||mini||3.0||Y||Y||-|

 |9.||Canon 5DS R||Y||mono / mono||Y||-||mini||3.0||-||-||-|

 |10.||Canon 760D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |11.||Canon M3||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |12.||Canon 7D II||Y||stereo / mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the 5D Mark III has a headphone jack, which is not present on the 750D This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the 750D have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the 750D have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the 750D was followed by the Canon 800D.
 Further information on the features and operation of the 5D Mark III and 750D can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon 750D Manual.